Ken Dorsey: College

-Although not highly touted when he came out of high school, Dorsey would eventually become the winningest quarterback in University of Miami history.
+Although not highly touted when he came out of high school, Dorsey would become the winningest quarterback in University of Miami history.
 He posted a record of 38–2 as the team's starting quarterback, including a 34-game winning streak.
 Dorsey also effectively rewrote the school record book, setting career records for total offense (9,486 yards), passing yards (9,565), passing touchdowns (86), pass completions (668), pass attempts (1,153), victories as a starting quarterback (38), winning percentage by a starting quarterback (.974), 200-yard passing performances (31), consecutive passes without an interception (193), consecutive games with a touchdown pass (31), and touchdown passes in a game (5).
 He led the Hurricanes to back to back BCS National Championship game appearances, winning the 2002 Rose Bowl, and appearing in the 2003 Fiesta Bowl.

 In 2001 Dorsey led the Hurricanes to an undefeated 12–0 season and was named the co-MVP of the 2002 Rose Bowl (in which Miami defeated the University of Nebraska) to win the 2001 BCS National Championship.
 His 2001 Miami team has been considered one of the best and most talented college football teams of all time.

 Dorsey was named Offensive Player of the Year twice (2001, 2002), and First-team All-Big East three times (2000, 2001, 2002).
 Dorsey was also a finalist for the Heisman Trophy in both 2001 and 2002 and the winner of the 2001 Maxwell Award, which is given to the national collegiate player of the year.

 In 2002, Dorsey was once again a finalist for the Heisman Trophy and led the ‘Canes to a second consecutive undefeated regular season and a national championship game berth in the 2003 Fiesta Bowl.
 However Miami would fall to the Ohio State University Buckeyes in double-overtime.
 In that game Dorsey passed for 296 yards, 2 touchdowns, and 2 interceptions.
 Miami finished the season 12–1, ranking second behind the Buckeyes.
 Dorsey finished the season with 3,369 passing yards, 28 touchdowns, and 12 interceptions.

 Dorsey was inducted into the University of Miami Sports Hall of Fame at its 45th Annual Induction Banquet on Thursday, April 11, 2013, at Jungle Island in Miami.